 The majority of the world’s rivers are heavily managed; primarily for water extraction, flood control and, where feasible, to maintain minimum flows for the health of the river.
 A recent modeling study showed the flow in many rivers is reduced by upto 30% by man’s activities.
 Impoundments also change fundamentally the seasonality and extremes in the flow.
 Most water extraction is for crop irrigation, either directly from rivers and impoundments or from groundwater.
 Extraction from groundwater will often have important consequences to river flows downstream.
 Much of the irrigation water is lost to the freshwater system through evaporation and this may have important impacts on regional climate.
 Reduced and modified river flows will also impact on the sediment dynamics in deltas and the salinity and temperature in coastal seas.

 Increasing need for food and increasing use of water for domestic and industrial use will put substantial strains on water resources in many basins.
-Added to these strains is climate change, which is likely to reduce water availability in semi-arid regions and increase the likelyhood of droughts and floods.
+Added to these strains is climate change, which is likely to reduce water availability in semi-arid regions and increase the likelihood of droughts and floods.
 To understand these changes we need better models of the terrestrial water cycle coupled to climate and resource allocation models.

 Historically models of the global water and energy cycles have not included the impact of river management and extractions.
-However as the complexity, resolution and realism of climate and Earth systems models increases and as these models are able to focus on regions as well as globally it becomes increasingly practical and important to include the impacts of man’s activities on the freshwater cycle.
+However as the complexity, resolution and realism of climate and Earth systems models increases and, as these models are able to focus on regions as well as globally, it becomes increasingly practical and important to include the impacts of man’s activities on the freshwater cycle.
 In addition to provide simulations which are of relevance to policy makers and resource engineers it is imperative to provide analyses which include current and future management activities.

 Nearly every major research basin has a number of operational and research models, which include water management.
 By their nature these models are diverse and generally specifically tailored to a particular basin.
 They do, however, embody a wealth of data and expertise on the management of rivers.
 At the other end of the spectrum a number of global hydrology models have simple representations of management, such impoundments and extraction, although it is true to say that development of these models are in their infancy.
 There is undoubtedly much to be gained in bringing together water scientists from different backgrounds to share ideas, algorithms and data to improve water resource models at all scales.
 GHP is well placed to co-ordinate this activity primarily through its RHPs.
 The most of the RHPs have a component covering water management and resources and have strong links to stakeholders within their study areas.